ezeoleaf/larry/README.md

 ### CSV Content File

-The `csvfile` provider publishes random content from a comma separated values (CSV) file.
+When the `contentfile` provider receives a `content-file` filename with a `.csv` extension, the provider serves random content from the CSV file.
 Each field may or may not be enclosed in double quotes.
 The ExtraData strings start at field 4 of the record and a record can contain any number of elements.

 The following file has one record with three ExtraData strings.